 (e) the strategies that will be adopted or developed to implement the plan.

-(3) A sub-regional management plan is to specify the monitoring and reporting (which is to occur at least once in every 7 years) to be carried out by the Commission to ensure, as far as is practicable, that the objects of this Part are achieved in the implementation of the plan.
+(3) A sub-regional management plan is to specify the monitoring and reporting (which is to occur at least once in every 7 years) to be carried out by the Minister to ensure, as far as is practicable, that the objects of this Part are achieved in the implementation of the plan.

 (4) A sub-regional management plan must not be inconsistent with the relevant regional management plan.

 [Section 26GX inserted by No. 49 of 2000 s.
-44.]
+44; amended by No. 38 of 2007 s.
+63 and 101(1).]

 26GY.
 Purposes of local area management plans